The domestic cats people keep as pets are relatives of big cats like tigers and leopards.

 A cat enclosure connected to the house.

 In Australia, many native birds and animals have been affected by both domestic and feral cats.
-Nine bird species are extinct largely because of cats, and there are 33 others similarly threatened.
+Nine bird species are extinct largely because of domestic cats, and there are 33 others similarly threatened.

 Many people are now providing an outdoor enclosure for their cats: a fenced and roofed space where the cat can climb and play or sun bake outside without being able to kill birds and small animals.
 There is a door or tunnel between the house and the play yard.
 The cats do not roam around the neighbourhood but still enjoy outside exercise when they want.
 Because cats love to climb, an enclosure can have different levels.